The Fly (1986 film): Legacy

-Other media

 Sequel

 Whereas the 1958 original was followed by two sequels, Cronenberg has said that the stories in his films have definitive beginnings and endings, and he has never considered making a sequel to one of his own films, although others have made sequels to Cronenberg films, including Scanners (1981).

 The Fly II (1989) was directed by Chris Walas, the man behind the makeup and creature effects of both films and Gremlins.
 It is a direct continuation of The Fly.
 It features Veronica Quaife giving birth to Brundle's mutant son before dying, and it focuses on the Bartok company's attempts to get the Telepods working again.

 David Cronenberg was not involved with the project.
 The only actor to return for the sequel was John Getz as an embittered Stathis Borans.
 Veronica Quaife appears briefly in the film.
 She is played by Saffron Henderson, since Geena Davis declined to reprise the role.
 Jeff Goldblum appears in archival footage of Seth Brundle in two scenes, including the post-teleportation interview segment that was deleted from the first film.

 An early treatment for a sequel, written by Tim Lucas, involved Veronica Quaife dealing with the evils of the Bartok company.
 Brundle's consciousness had somehow survived within the Telepod computer, and the Bartok scientists had enslaved him and were using him to develop the system for cloning purposes.
 Brundle becomes able to communicate with Veronica through the computer, and he eventually takes control of the Bartok complex's security systems to gruesomely attack the villains.
 Eventually, Veronica frees Brundle by conspiring with him to reintegrate a non-contaminated version of his original body.
 Cronenberg endorsed this concept at the time.
 Geena Davis was open to doing a sequel (and only pulled out of The Fly II because her character was to be killed in the opening scene), while Goldblum was not (although he determined a cameo appearance was acceptable), and this treatment reflects that.
 However, a later treatment written by Jim and Ken Wheat was used as the basis for the final script, written by Frank Darabont.
 Mick Garris also wrote a treatment, with elements incorporated into the final film.